 Purpose

-The purpose of UCSF WHO Collaborating Centre for Emergency, Critical and Operative Care is to contribute to global efforts to develop, implement, and evaluate tools to help strengthen emergency care systems worldwide.
+The purpose of UCSF WHO Collaborating Centre for Emergency, Critical and Operative Care is to contribute to global efforts to develop, implement, and evaluate tools to help strengthen care systems worldwide.

 Goal